ec-jrc/lisflood-utilities/README.md

 The second script (`step_2_create_csv.py`) loads the corrected station location and discharge data and computes the record length for each station, and generates the csv files for the calibration tool (`Qtss.csv` and `stations.csv`).
 The minimum record length can be set using `config.cfg`.

-A local drainage direction (LDD) map can be produced using https://github.com/hylken/create_ldd_from_merit.
+Local drainage direction (LDD) and upstream area maps can be produced using https://github.com/hylken/create_ldd_from_merit.

 # Instructions